WICG/web-app-launch/explainer.md

   Client to focus.
 * Alternatively, if we don't need to wait for a promise, we could just use `preventDefault` and not have `handleLaunch` at all.
+* Alternatively, it might be bad to just do the default behavior on rejection (since an async function rejects on any error).
+Instead, make the promise return a Boolean that indicates whether to cancel or default.
 * I would like to make sure that notifications can be shown from a `launch` event handler.
 This satisfies use cases like a "save for later" tool that has a share target.
 When the share target is chosen, it just shows a notification